 Animals that are not identified by a microchip are held at the Council Pound for seven (7) days.
-Microchipped animals are held for fourteen (14) days.
+Microchipped animals are held for twenty one (21) days.
 Animals that remain unclaimed become the property of the Council Pound.
 Animals suitable for re-homing are then made available for purchase from the Pound Facility.
 Animals that are assessed as unsuitable for health or behavioral reasons are humanely euthanased.

 Impound and sustenance fees